smlhelp/book/src/debugging/errors.md

 error, simply add the case(s) that you are missing.

 #### Should we always be afraid of nonexhaustive warnings?
-The short answer is yes, the long answer is no. It is ok to have a nonexhaustive warning *if* you can prove that the nonexhaustive case will never occur.
+It is ok to have a nonexhaustive warning *if* you can prove that the nonexhaustive case will never occur.
 An example of this is the following:
 ```sml